OutSystems/docs-support/src/troubleshooting/application-runtime/ota-troubleshooting/ota-mobile-device-logs.md

 platform-version: o11
 ---

-# Unable to find resource "Resource"
+# Unable to find resource

 ## What are the errors?